The Hartley Group

 Scott also has a blog in which he discusses various aspects of using technology as a chemistry academic.

 Our research is focused on organic chemistry at the interface with materials science and nanotechnology.
-Right now we are focused on two main projects: the folding of sterically congested polyphenylenes and the self-assembly of stacked covalent architectures.
+Right now we are focused on two main projects: the folding of sterically congested polyphenylenes and the behavior of chemical systems driven out of equilibrium by carbodiimides.

 Researchers in the group work at the interface of organic chemistry and materials science, and gain valuable skills in both these areas.
 Depending on the project, we use synthetic organic chemistry, physical organic chemistry, and materials characterization to varying degrees.